MADISON JUNIOR HIGH SCHOOL

 The secondary attendance policy will be administered by the administration of Madison Junior High School.
 Any appeal from the decisions of the school administration will go first to the assistant superintendent of schools.
 Any appeal from the decision of the assistant superintendent of schools will go to the Board of Trustees.

 Students who need to leave school for any reason need to check out through the office.
 Failure to check out could result in truancy.
 Students should come to the office before class to get a “Permit to leave” slip which they can show to their teachers to allow them to get out of class early.
 It is not a reasonable request to call and ask that a student meet the parents out front in 10 minutes.
-In addition, during lunchtime students may leave with their parent/guardian only.
-No student will be allowed to leave with another student’s parent/guardian during lunchtime.
+In addition, during lunchtime students may leave with their parent/guardian.
 Madison Junior High is a closed campus.

 School personnel will strive to secure individual and group discipline, but should not tolerate insubordination, lack of proper respect, or improper conduct on the part of a student or students.
 Such conduct will result in disciplinary action and may lead to suspension or expulsion.
 School personnel should, in turn, extend to students the same respect and courtesy which they, as employees, have the right to demand.
 Supervisory personnel must afford students due process prior to taking disciplinary action.
 Cutting or reducing grades is not acceptable disciplinary action.
 Students are charged with the responsibility of abiding by accepted standards of good conduct and discipline while on school property, while participating in any school function or activity, private conveyance or walking.
 All teachers and/or supervisory personnel are charged with the responsibility of knowing district policies, procedures, rules, and regulations of the school district, regulations of the State Board of Education, and the state and city laws.